Top

 Fathers also choose us for how we work with clients day to day.
 When you retain our firm, the attorney who learns your case is the one guiding your strategy.
 You are not passed down a line of unfamiliar faces.
 Clients describe us as professional, honest, attentive, and supportive, and they consistently mention that calls are returned and questions are answered.
 That kind of communication can make a real difference when you are balancing work, parenting time, and hearings at the same time.

-Over more than 70 combined years of legal practice, our attorneys have handled everything from straightforward parenting plans to high conflict custody disputes with serious safety concerns.
+Over more than 70 combined years of legal practice, our attorneys have handled everything from straightforward parenting plans to high-conflict custody disputes with serious safety concerns.
 We bring that experience into every father’s case we take on.
-Whether your matter centers on parenting schedules, decision making authority, child support, or all of the above, we work to align the legal strategy with the outcome you want for your children and your own future.
+Whether your matter centers on parenting schedules, decision-making authority, child support, or all of the above, we work to align the legal strategy with the outcome you want for your children and your own future.

 Your Rights As A Father